How to Grow Rosemary from Seed

 - Light Preference: Full sun

-- Pests/Diseases: Once established, rosemary as few known pests.
-Susceptible to mold and mildew caused by oversaturation in poorly ventilated and poorly drained gardens.
+- Pests/Diseases: Once established, has few known pests.
+Susceptible to mold and mildew caused by oversaturation in poorly drained gardens.

 How to Grow Rosemary from Seed